EB-5 Visa Process

 1. Find an EB-5 Project to Invest in

 The first step in the EB-5 visa process is finding an EB-5 project to invest in.
 EB-5 projects are sponsored by EB-5 Regional Centers and are generally involved with real estate.
-For example, the investment firm LCR Capital Partners is currently working on an EB-5 project that will result in a new Four Seasons hotel in Miami Beach, Florida.
 It’s very important to do thorough research on EB-5 projects as investments are a risk that don’t always pay off.
 If the project is unsuccessful the investor could end up losing money.

 2. Invest in an EB-5 Project